wp-plugins/slidedeck2/readme.txt

 == Changelog ==
+= 2.3.5 =
+* Fixed an issue when the user agent server variable is not set.
+* Reporter Lens: Improved the reliability of and Lazy Loading when using crossfade.
+* Fixed a potential file inclusion vulnerability reported by one of our users.
+* Added the ability to filter the admin roles for SlideDeck with: `add_filter( 'slidedeck_roles', 'function' );`

 = 2.3.3 =
 * Updated jquery request for IFRAME requests and insertion menu to accommodate for new WordPress 3.6 registered script structure